M3teorite4/shotcollin-wor-custom/README.md

 ============

 0. Update configuration values as needed. **Note**: This fork reverses the effect of "priority" configuration values, so that setting to 1 enables and setting to 0 disables them.
+0. Run on new system **before** connecting to the Internet to prevent Windows from installing bloatware.
+When prompted to "Install initial packages?" answer no.
+0. Restart system in Safe Mode (in Run... dialog enter `msconfig` and check Safe Boot under Boot tab).
+Re-run script so that Windows Defender can be disabled.
+Again, choose no for installing initial packages.
+0. Restart again (in regular/non-safe mode).
+Run the script a final time.

+To run the script:
 1. Run Power Shell as admin.
-2. Type the following to enable PowerShell script execution:
+2. When running for the first time, type the following to enable PowerShell script execution:
     <code>Set-ExecutionPolicy Unrestricted -Force</code>
-3. Confirm the question.
-4. Run the script:
+3. Run the script:
     <code>\<path-to-file\>/wor.ps1</code>
     or just right click the file wor.ps1 and select "Execute with powershell"